hikaruyamagishi/hikaruyamagishi.github.io/_pages/about.md

 I am a Postdoctoral Research Fellow at the [Program on U.S.-Japan Relations at Harvard University's Weatherhead Center for International Affairs](https://programs.wcfia.harvard.edu/us-japan/people/people-categories/2022–23).

-My research focuses on the causes and consequences of democratic party competition, with a focus on comparative political economy and the case of Japan.
+My research focuses on the causes and consequences of democratic party competition, with a special  interest in comparative political economy and the case of Japan.
 My research methods mix qualitative and quantitative strategies.
 In my dissertation, I combine methods such as direct observation, interviews, and survey experiments to examine patterns of democratic representation.

 My work is supported by the [Program on U.S.-Japan Relations at Harvard](https://programs.wcfia.harvard.edu/us-japan/home), [Japan Foundation Center for Global Partnership](https://www.cgp.org/), the [Council on East Asian Studies at Yale University](https://ceas.yale.edu/), the [Whitney and Betty MacMillan Center for International and Area Studies at Yale](https://macmillan.yale.edu/).